 Crusty Dr. McRory of Fallbridge, Maine hires a replacement for his vacation sight unseen.
 Alas, he and young singing doctor Jim Pearson don't hit it off; but Pearson is delighted to stay, ...
 See full summary »

-A dying millionaire instructs his lawyer to drop four purses on the streets of New York City.
-Four honest people find them and return them to the lawyer.
-Under the terms of the will, each of them is given $1,000,000, which they must double within 30 days in order to claim his entire estate.
+A dying millionaire instructs his lawyers to drop twenty-five purses containing a $100 bill on the streets of New York City.
+Four honest 'finders' return them to the lawyers.
+Under the terms of the will, each of them is given $5,000, and the first one to double that money within 30 days will receive the entire estate: $1,000,000.
 However, the greedy relatives cut from the will are determined to thwart each one's plans.Written by

 Daniel Bubbeo <firstname.lastname@example.org>

 One of over 700 Paramount Productions, filmed between 1929 and 1949, which were sold to MCA/Universal in 1958 for television distribution, and have been owned and controlled by Universal ever since.
+It was released on DVD 14 November 2006 as one of 5 titles in Universal's Bing Crosby Screen Legend Collection, and again 11 November 2014 as one of 24 titles in Universal's Bing Crosby Silver Screen Collection.
 See more »

 0 of 2 people found this review helpful.